Winnipeg startup SkipTheDishes gobbled up by Britain's Just Eat

 Winnipeg-based food delivery company SkipTheDishes Restaurant Services Inc. has been purchased by Britain’s Just Eat PLC in a deal that could be worth up to $200-million.
 It is one of the biggest “exits” of a Canadian startup in 2016, making SkipTheDishes one of the first firms financed through Ottawa’s $400-million Venture Capital Action Plan to deliver concrete returns.

 Publicly traded Just Eat said Thursday it will pay $100-million for SkipTheDishes immediately, another $10-million in shares and a further $90-million should the Canadian firm hit certain undisclosed financial targets.
-Just Eat is also buying British competitor Delivery Hero for more than £200-million ($366-million).
+Just Eat is also buying British competitor Hungryhouse from Delivery Hero for more than £200-million ($366-million).

 “I feel this [deal] is something that’s really big for all of Canada – not just Canadians as customers of Skip, but also [for] the entire tech community and what we can do in Canada,” said SkipTheDishes’ 29-year-old CEO and co-founder Joshua Simair, whose backers include prominent Canadian technology entrepreneurs Tobi Lutke and Harley Finkelstein, Allen and Eva Lau, Daniel Debow and David’s Tea co-founder David Segal.